2016 Golden Globes: The Revenant, The Martian and Mr. Robot dominate proceedings

-Elsewhere, despite controversy over its category placement, the sci-fi blockbuster The Martian secured Best Film (Comedy/Musical) ahead of the likes of The Big Short, Joy and Trainwreck.
-Main man Matt Damon was named Best Actor (Comedy/Musical) for his performance as stranded astronaut Mark Watney.
+Despite controversy over its category placement, the sci-fi blockbuster The Martian secured the Best Motion Picture (Comedy or Musical) prize ahead of fellow Oscar contender The Big Short, Joy and Trainwreck.

-Finally, two-time Oscar-winning actor Denzel Washington was the recipient of this year’s Cecile B. DeMille Award for her services to film over the past four decades which included roles in Glory (1989), Malcolm X (1992), Philadelphia (1992), The Hurricane (1999), Training Day (2001) and Flight (2012).
+Finally, two-time Oscar-winning actor Denzel Washington was the recipient of this year’s Cecil B. DeMille Award for his services to film over the past four decades which included roles in Glory (1989), Malcolm X (1992), Philadelphia (1992), The Hurricane (1999), Training Day (2001) and Flight (2012).

-The full list of Globe (film) winners can be seen below:
+The full list of film winners are…

 BEST MOTION PICTURE (DRAMA)